avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 The Species *Vibrio cholerae* and its Geographic Distribution
 -------------------------------------------------------------

 The species *V. cholerae* is distributed globally, and is a very diverse species with many different lineages.

-Importantly, at present there is actually only one lineage of *V. cholerae* which causes pandemic/epidemic cholera, and we will discuss this lineage, which known as **'7PET'**, in more detail below.
-The 7PET lineage is an extremely infectious and virulent lineage of *V. cholerae*.
+There is there is only one lineage of *V. cholerae* which causes pandemic/epidemic cholera at present.
+This lineage is known as the **'7PET'** lineage.
+The 7PET lineage is an extremely infectious and virulent lineage of *V. cholerae*, which produces cholera toxin.
+Since it arose in the 1960s, 7PET appears to have evolved to become a human pathogen (`Feng et al 2008`_, `Chun et al 2009`_, `Hu et al 2016`_, `Mutreja & Dougan 2020`_).

 There are many other non-pandemic/non-epidemic lineages of *V. cholerae* found around the world that do not cause pandemic/epidemic cholera.
+The vast majority of these non-pandemic/non-epidemic lineages do not produce cholera toxin.

 .. figure:: GlobalDistribution.jpg
   :width: 700

-  The global distribution of the bacterium *V. cholerae*, including representatives of many different lineages of *V. cholerae*, including both the current pandemic lineage (7PET), as well as other many other lineages, which are not pandemic-causing/epidemic-causing.
+The global distribution of the bacterium *V. cholerae*, including representatives of many different lineages of *V. cholerae*, including the current pandemic lineage (7PET) and many other lineages.
 Triangles indicate where *V. cholerae* was detected.
-The studies shown here are actually only a small fraction of the studies published for certain areas and should guide as an example.
+The studies shown here are actually only a small fraction of the studies published for certain areas.
 Image credit: `Lutz et al 2013`_.

-While 7PET appears to have evolved to become a human pathogen (`Feng et al 2008`_, `Chun et al 2009`_, `Hu et al 2016`_, `Mutreja & Dougan 2020`_), the other current lineages of *V. cholerae* are non-pandemic/non-epidemic lineages.
-These non-pandemic/non-epidemic lineages of *V. cholerae* are often found in brackish water or saltwater in association with shellfish such as crabs and shrimp, or in rivers or freshwater lakes.
+These non-pandemic/non-epidemic lineages of *V. cholerae* are often found in brackish water or in saltwater in association with shellfish such as crabs and shrimp, or in rivers or freshwater lakes.

 .. _Chun et al 2009: https://pubmed.ncbi.nlm.nih.gov/19720995/